ManticoreGamesInc/platform-documentation/src/tutorials/github.md

 ### Merge a Branch Locally

-If you are not collaborating, you can **merge** the changes on to your local master branch, and then push to GitHub.
+If you are not collaborating, you can **merge** the changes on to your local main branch, and then push to GitHub.

-1. Change the current branch to **master**.
+1. Change the current branch to **main**.
 2. Press ++ctrl+shift+M++ or click **Branch** in the top menu and select **Merge into current branch**.
 3. Select the branch whose changes you want to merge.